OpenSIR: Open-Ended Self-Improving Reasoner: Experiments

-Table~\ref{tab:div-results} empirically confirms the importance of diversity rewards, showing that removing diversity rewards reduces average performance by 1.97 (from 38.42 to 36.45).
-It also shows that the number of unique concepts has dropped significantly (from 5914 to 3328).
+Table~\ref{tab:div-results} empirically confirms the importance of diversity rewards.
+Removing diversity rewards reduces mathematical reasoning performance by 2.73 (from 29.57 to 26.84) and general reasoning performance by 2.50 (from 17.02 to 14.52), alongside a sharp drop in the number of unique concepts explored (from 5914 to 3328).
+Importantly, the drop on general reasoning indicates that diversity rewards help the model develop more generalisable capabilities, rather than narrowly excelling on the mathematical distribution it was trained on.
 This demonstrates that without diversity rewards, the model generates repetitive problems with limited learning value, constraining the teacher's ability to present varied mathematical challenges to the student.
 Incorporating diversity rewards thus enables exploration of novel problems beyond existing datasets, supporting open-ended learning where the model continuously discovers new challenges rather than repeating known concepts.
-Notably, this improvement is robust to the choice of diversity metric (Appendix~\ref{sec:diversity-robust}), with different measurement approaches yielding comparable results.